 Trazodone was created in the early 1960s.
 It was originally designed as an antipsychotic medication.
 However, it was found to be more effective as an antidepressant.

 Trazodone is available in oral tablet form.
 It’s typically taken one to three times a day.
-The dose depends on your medical condition and response to treatment.
+Adults typically start with a trazodone dose of 150 mg daily in divided doses.
+This may vary, depending on your medical condition and response to treatment but seldom exceeds 400 mg/day.
+For children, always consult a healthcare expert for the correct dosage.
 Your doctor may start you on a low dose of trazodone and gradually increase your dose, not more than once every 3 or 4 days.

 Clinical studies have shown trazodone to be comparable in efficacy to other drug classes, such as: